Jemaa el-Fnaa: Later history: Saadian period to modern times

 Despite the encroachment of new constructions on the edge of the square over time, it never disappeared due to its role as an open market area and as the site of public events.
-One attempt to fill a large part of the square is reported to have been made by the Saadian sultan Ahmad al-Mansour who attempted to build a monumental mosque in the square.
+One attempt to fill a large part of the square is reported to have been made by the Saadian sultan Ahmad al-Mansur who attempted to build a monumental mosque in the square.
 The mosque would have likely followed the same model as the Bab Doukkala and Mouassine Mosques, being deliberately built in the midst of major traffic routes in the city, and would have been accompanied by a number of attendant civic and religious buildings.
-The mosque was never finished, however, possibly due to disasters like the plague epidemics during al-Mansour's reign.
+The mosque was never finished, however, possibly due to disasters like the plague epidemics during al-Mansur's reign.
 Construction was abandoned part-way through and what had been built fell into ruin and was taken over by market stalls and other occupants.
-(It is probably also the site of a modern shop complex, Souk Jdid, just north of the food-stalls today, whose outline has the same compass orientation as the mosques of al-Mansour's time.)
+(It is probably also the site of a modern shop complex, Souk Jdid, just north of the food-stalls today, whose outline has the same compass orientation as the mosques of al-Mansur's time.)
 This ruined mosque may have given the square its current name, Jemaa el-Fna ("Mosque of Ruins").

 On January 24, 1864, a massive explosion took place in the area of the square, reportedly caused by the criminal negligence of certain officials trying to avoid a government inspection.
 A fire in a funduq (commercial warehouse) ignited 500 quintals of gunpowder which were dangerously stored there.
 The explosion damaged houses and shops in a wide radius and resulted in some 300 deaths.

 The square continued to serve as a meeting place at the heart of the city despite having no formal architectural delineation.
 In addition to its old role as a place of public executions, it was also the site of a traditional Friday market, a stage for the performance of fantasias, and the setting of public entertainment in the evenings (much as today).
 In 1922 the government (under French administration at the time), passed the first laws aimed at protecting and preserving the square's cultural space and heritage.
 In 2001 the square was proclaimed an Intangible Cultural Heritage by UNESCO, and in 2008 it was included in UNESCO's List of Intangible Cultural Heritage of Humanity.

+Beginning in May 2025, the square underwent a major renovation program scheduled for completion by the end of the year.
+With a budget of 160 million dirhams (approximately US$17.7 million), the project was designed to upgrade infrastructure, enhance accessibility, and reorganize public and commercial spaces while safeguarding the square’'s historic and cultural significance.